-Montenegro’s main trade and economic partner, just 200 km away across the Adriatic Sea, is Italy.
-This article will guide you on how to travel from Montenegro to Italy by ferries and planes.
-There are many details and nuances that may not be obvious to tourists at first glance.
+Italy, Montenegro’s main trade and economic partner, lies just 200 km across the Adriatic Sea.
+In this article, you’ll discover the best ways to travel from Montenegro to Italy, including ferries and flights.
+There are many nuances and details that may not be immediately obvious to tourists.

 Table of contents: